 dreams while you can, etc. -- instantly became very real to me.
 That was the night, with these old perspectives newly

-imprinted into my mind, when I made the decision that I WOULD be a writer and publish novels if it was the good
+imprinted into my mind, when I made the decision that I WOULD be a writer and publish stories if it was the good

 From that point on, I kept plodding along.
 I couldn't write as often as I would have liked, but I did keep writing

 and learning the craft.
 My progress was slow -- VERY SLOW.
 It became an off and on adventure as the kids grew older

 and became more involved in their activities, but I never gave up.
 I chipped away little by little and kept moving

 Fast forward to 2016, the year I turned fifty years old.
 My life was finally to the point that I could now dedicate

 some time to a writing business.
 My ideal scenario would be to find a core group of

 who love to read my fiction to escape from the realities of every day life.
 As long as I have people reading my

 writing, and as long as I am able to write, I will do so.
 I can't think of a better way to spend the rest of my life!